 Create your own ISO

-Use these steps to make an ISO copy of your Windows DVD or USB flash drive:
+Use these steps to make an ISO copy of your Windows DVD:

 - While your Mac is started from OS X, insert the Windows installation DVD in an external optical USB drive or connect your Windows USB drive to a USB port on your Mac.

-- After the install media mounts in the Finder, open Disk Utility from the Utilities folder (choose Go > Utilities).
+- After the installation media mounts in the Finder, open Disk Utility from the Utilities folder (choose Go > Utilities).

 - Select the USB optical drive or Windows flash drive so it's highlighted in the Disk Utility window.